seanankenbruck/observability-ai/README.md

 **The Problem:** PromQL is powerful but has a steep learning curve.
 Writing queries requires memorizing syntax, understanding aggregation functions, and knowing exact metric names.
 Simple questions take minutes to translate into working queries.

 **The Solution:** Ask questions naturally.
-Observability AI translates your intent into accurate PromQL, executes it against your metrics, and returns the results—all in seconds.
+Observability AI translates your intent into accurate PromQL, executes it against your metrics, and returns the resulting query with additional metadata in seconds.

 ### Before vs After